-Programs will be determined by the nature of the company's organization.
-They can be related to either one element of the marketing mix such as distribution for one or more products or to all elements of the mix for a single product or market.

-- In functional type of organization (i.e. separation of marketing functions such as advertising, sales, etc.), programs will focus on one aspect of the mix across all products and markets. - In product or market type organization, programs tend to be for each of the product or market.
+Programs can be related to either one element of the marketing mix such as distribution for one or more products or to all elements of the mix for a single product or market.
+To some extent, the choice will be determined by the nature of the company's organization.
+The more functional the organization (i.e. separation of marketing functions such as advertising, sales, etc.), the more likely it is that the programs will focus on one aspect of the mix across all products and markets.
+On the other hand, companies which organize around products or markets tend to also develop programs for each of them.